ewosborne/concur/README.md

 I like what `parallel` can do.
 As a network engineer, over the years I've had to do things like copy a firmware update file to a tens or low hundreds of routers, and `parallel` made it really easy.

 You know what I don't like about `parallel`?
 It's got defaults that don't work for me (one job per core when I'm blocking on network I/O is hugely inefficient).
-Its CLI is convoluted (yes, it's a hard problem to solve in general, but still), it has that weird gold-digging 'I agree under penalty of death to cite parallel in any academic work', it's got a $70 manual or a 20-minute training video to teach you how to use it.
+Its CLI is convoluted (yes, it's a hard problem to solve in general, but still), it has that weird gold-digging 'I agree under penalty of death to cite parallel in any academic work', it's got a 120-page manual or a 20-minute training video to teach you how to use it.
 It's written in Perl.
 It has this weird thing where it can't do CSV right out of the box and you have to do manual CPAN stuff.
 Ain't nobody got time for any of that.

 So I give you `concur`.
 I'm never going to claim it's as fully featured as GNU parallel but it does the bits I need, it's less than 400 lines of go, it has sensible defaults for things which aren't compute-bound, it has easy to read json output.
 It can flag jobs which exit with a return code other than zero.
 It can run all your jobs, or it can stop when the first one teminates.
 It's got an easy syntax for subbing in the thing you're iterating over (each entry in a list of hosts, for example).

 It doesn't do as many clever thins as `parallel` but it does the subset that I want and it does them well and it does them using `go's` built-in concurrency.
+Thus, `concur` (which also means "to happen together" or "to coincide").

 # usage